 Date: January 9, 2017

-McArdle Frost recently filed suit against Consolidated Rail Corporation, and its predecessor Railroads, Penn Central and Pennsylvania Railroad, on behalf of a former engineer who developed bladder cancer due to diesel exhaust exposure.
+McArdle Frost recently filed suit against a national rail corporation with train yards in Chicago, on behalf of a former engineer who developed bladder cancer due to diesel exhaust exposure.
 The firm filed this important case in Cook County, Illinois.

 According to the lead personal injury attorney on this case, Timothy I. McArdle, the legal claim is based upon two government statutes: the Federal Employers Liability Act (FELA) and the Locomotive Inspection Act (LIA), both of which require the railroads to maintain and repair its locomotives to prevent diesel exhaust from entering the working area of the locomotive engines.